 6. The S-SEALDD server performs target SEALDD server discovery procedure by using CAPIF or EEL, as specified in clause 9.4.
-In the discovery response message, the S-SEALDD server may receive the N6 traffic, load status, or DNAI associated with SEALDD server.

-7. The S-SEALDD server can select the T-SEALDD server (i.e., SEALDD server #2) based on N6 traffic and/or SEALDD server load from the available target SEALDD servers in step 6.
+7. The S-SEALDD server can select the T-SEALDD server (i.e., SEALDD server #2) based on performance of the available target SEALDD servers in step 6.

 8. The SEALDD relocation procedure is performed for the switched SEALDD servers and the switched VAL servers, as specified in clause 9.6.2.2.